PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 17:52:37
+Last updated: 2024-04-02 17:53:11
-Random Quote: Always be a first-rate version of yourself, instead of a second-rate version of somebody else. - Judy Garland
+Random Quote: Autumn is a second spring when every leaf is a flower. - Albert Camus